samuelclay/turntouch-mac/Modes.md

  * [SOUTH] Set to Sleeping temperature

 # Electric Objects App / Artwork App

+Change the art on your wall.
+The Electronic Objects artwork app lets you switch to a chosen artwork or cycle through artworks, looking for a piece that fits the day.

  1. Details of connected EO1
  2. Button: Disconnect/connect